vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/3_The_Victim_for_Agni_and_Soma.md

 ### u
 ### v
 ### w
-For thou art, O son, a singer, seated at the feast;
-Agni made at birth a path and food;
-Do thou, O giver of strength, bestow strength upon us;
-Be victorious like a king; thou rulest within without a foe.
 ### x
 O Agni, thou purifiest life [7];
 Do thou give food and strength to us;